Bethenny Frankel Teases Upcoming TV Return On Twitter After Quitting ‘RHONY’

 After pursuing a number of other endeavors, Frankel returned to The Real Housewives of New York City cast for Season 7 and continued to appear on the show in a full-time role through Season 11.

-Following her August exit from the show, Frankel focused her attention on the victims of Hurricane Dorian in The Bahamas.
+Following her August exit from the show, Frankel focused her attention on the victims of Hurricane Dorian in the Bahamas.

 View this post on Instagram